mahmadza/amazon-emr-management-guide/doc_source/emr-gs-process-sample-data.md

      Replace *region* with your region identifier\.
    + For **Output S3 location**, type or browse to the `output` bucket that you created in [Create an Amazon S3 Bucket](emr-gs-prerequisites.md#emr-gs-create-bucket)\.
    + For **Action on failure**, accept the default option **Continue**\.
 This specifies that if the step fails, the cluster continues to run and processes subsequent steps\.
-The **Cancel and wait** option specifies that a failed step should be canceled, that subsequent steps should not run, abut that the cluster should continue running\.
+The **Cancel and wait** option specifies that a failed step should be canceled, that subsequent steps should not run, but the cluster should continue running\.
 The **Terminate cluster** option specifies that the cluster should terminate if the step fails\.

 1. Choose **Add**\.
 The step appears in the console with a status of **Pending**\.